Duration of the pilgrimage and length of the stages

 Wifi = WLAN

 Free WiFi is available in many places on Shikoku.
-For example, in hotels, business hotels, cafes, convenience stores, etc. However, the networks are often very slow.
+For example, in hotels, business hotels, cafes, etc. However, the networks are often very slow.

 In minshuku and temple accommodation, there is in most cases no access to WiFi and no other way to use the Internet.